Brian Hoyer: 2022 season

 On March 14, 2022, Hoyer signed a two-year contract extension with the Patriots.
 He was named the second-string quarterback behind Jones and ahead of rookie Bailey Zappe.
 Hoyer started the Week 4 matchup with the Packers after Jones was injured the previous week, but suffered a concussion during his first drive and was replaced by Zappe in the 27–24 loss.
 He was placed on injured reserve on October 6.

-The Patriots released Hoyer on March 16, 2023.
+Hoyer was released on March 16, 2023.

 Las Vegas Raiders

 On April 4, 2023, Hoyer signed with the Las Vegas Raiders.
 During Week 6 against the Patriots, Hoyer came in relief of Jimmy Garoppolo, who left the game with a back injury.
 Hoyer finished with 102 passing yards as the Raiders won 21–17.
-In Week 7, Brian Hoyer was selected to start his first game for the Raiders against the Bears over newly-acquired fourth round quarterback Aidan O'Connell.
+In Week 7, Hoyer was selected to start his first game for the Raiders against the Bears over newly-acquired fourth round quarterback Aidan O'Connell.
+Hoyer struggled in the 30–6 loss as he completed 17 of 32 passes for 129 yards and two interceptions, one of which was returned for a touchdown.

-On March 13, 2024, Hoyer was released by the Raiders.
+On March 13, 2024, Hoyer was released.